proroklab/VectorizedMultiAgentSimulator/README.md

 - **Faster than physics engines**: Our simulator is extremely lightweight, using only tensor operations.
 It is perfect for running MARL training at scale with multi-agent collisions and interactions.
 - **Customizable**: When creating a new scenario of your own, the world, agent and landmarks are highly customizable.
-Examples are: world damping, gravity, simulation timestep, non-differentiable communication, agent sensors (e.g. lidar), and masses.
+Examples are: world damping, gravity, simulation timestep, non-differentiable communication, agent sensors (e.g. LIDAR), and masses.
 - **Non-differentiable communication**: Scenarios can require agents to perform discrete or continuous communication actions.
 - **Gravity**: VMAS supports customizable gravity.
-- **LIDARs**: Robotics sensors can be added to agents.
-We curtrently support LIDARs.
-To see available senseors, have a look at the `sensors` script.
+- **Sensors**: Our simulator implements ray casting, which can be used to simulate a wide range of distance-based sensors that can be added to agents.
+We currently support LIDARs.
+To see available sensors, have a look at the `sensors` script.

 ## Creating a new scenario